Toontown Follies (Flute, Vibraphone, and Piano)

 I blame it on my son.
 And my wife; she bears some responsibility as well.

-"Disney's Toontown Online for my son to play.
+"Disney's Toontown Online for him to play.
 I thought nothing of it at the time, of course.

 At some point — I don't remember when, exactly; it's all a blur to me now —